-We also maintain a proprietary customer information database containing detailed information on more than 620,000 companies and individuals from approximately 200 countries, including each customer's auction attendance, trade association memberships, buying habits and other information.
-This database enables us to identify customers that might be interested in the equipment being sold at any particular auction.
+We also maintain a proprietary customer information database containing detailed information on more than 530,000 unique customers from over 190 countries, including each customer's auction attendance, trade association memberships, buying habits and other information.
+This database enables us to identify customers who might be interested in the equipment being sold at any particular auction.

 Internet Services.
 We believe that our extensive internet presence and the tools available on our website are valuable to buyers and sellers of equipment and represent a distinct competitive advantage for Ritchie Bros.
 Our online bidding service has enhanced our ability to transcend local market conditions and offer international scope to equipment buyers and sellers.
 It has also increased the number of bidders participating in our auctions, which we believe has led to higher selling prices.
-We launched our online service in 2002, and by the end of 2009 we had approximately 130,000 customers from over 195 countries registered and approved to use the service.
-In 2009, customers bidding in our live auctions over the internet were the buyer or runner-up bidder on 37% of the lots offered online.
+We launched our online service in 2002 and in 2010 we sold over \$872 million of equipment to users of this service.
+In 2010, customers bidding in our live industrial auctions over the internet accounted for over 42% of total industrial auction registrations.
 Our internet bidding service gives our customers access to the best of both worlds - live and online auction participation.
-The average number of registered bidders, both online and on-site, participating in our industrial auctions has increased 60% to 1,723 registered bidders from 1,080 bidders in 2001, prior to the implementation our online service.
+The average number of registered bidders, both online and on-site, participating in our industrial auctions has increased 37% to 1,475 registered bidders from 1,080 bidders in 2001, prior to the implementation our online service.